Matthew Gould: As Ambassador to Israel

 In September 2010, Gould took up the post of British ambassador to Israel, and served in that role until 2015.
 He was the first Jew in the post, and spoke of his pride in the position on a number of occasions.
+In a 2010 interview with the Jewish Telegraph he said "You cannot do this job without being a passionate Zionist".

 In a video message that coincided with his arrival in Israel, Gould outlined his three goals: Explaining Israel to Britain; explaining Britain to Israel and forging a strong partnership between the two.
 Gould said, “I need to give a strong message from Britain that as Israel goes down the difficult path to peace, Israel isn't alone.”
 He also said, “Britain is very clear: We regard Israel as an important strategic partner.”
 Before he was ambassador, Gould was involved in a number of secret meetings organised by Denis MacShane, involving himself, Liam Fox and Adam Werritty.
 The Foreign Office said in response that "The FCO has total confidence that Matthew Gould has acted appropriately at all times and at no stage was he acting independently, or out of line with government policy."

 In November 2011, in discussing religious faith and diplomats, Middle East Minister Alistair Burt said that "there is absolutely no reason why our ambassador to Israel should not be Jewish.
 Any allegations about Matthew Gould's conduct are utterly unsubstantiated.
 He is a first-class ambassador."
 Douglas Alexander, the Shadow Foreign Secretary, said: "The faith of any British diplomat is irrelevant to their capability to their job.
 To make suggestions otherwise is wrong and offensive.
 On a personal note I know from my time in government Matthew Gould embodies all that is good in British diplomacy."